Markus-Genius-Coding/Laravel-React-Project-Demo/README.md

 You should now be able to access the application in your browser.
 Just visit [http://localhost:3100](http://localhost:3100)

-To login just use these credetials:
+To login just use these credentials:
 User: testuser@mw-systems.com
 Password: auOeo8237#ä+ß?